• Access

 Load Mat and tools

-Throughout your cutting process when you are using more than 2 different tools you will need to change them at some point.
+When you are using more than two different tools throughout your cutting process, you will need to change them at some point.

-For example, I used the Scoring Wheel – I have a Maker for this tutorial – and when that process was completed; Design Space brought a notification saying that I needed to change the wheel for the Fine Point Blade.
+For example, I used the Scoring Wheel – I have a Maker for this tutorial – and when that process was completed, Design Space brought up a notification saying that I needed to change the wheel for the Fine Point Blade.

-If you have a Explore air machine, your Cricut, after either scoring or writing will prompt you to change the Scoring Stylus for the Cricut Pen or vice-versa.
+If you have an Explore machine, your Cricut, after either scoring or writing, will prompt you to change the scoring stylus for the Cricut pen or vice-versa.

-So, no worries if you follow the cutting instructions you will be just fine!
+So, no worries, you will be just fine if you follow the cutting instructions!

 Screenshot of setting the materials

-Press Go: on your machine click the Cricut Logo and see the magic happen right in front of your eyes!
+Press Go: Tap the flashing go button and see the magic happen right in front of your eyes!

 Changing the scoring wheel for the Fine Point Blade